-- Toilet Auger: A toilet auger is a special drain auger with a long rod and short cable will not scratch delicate porcelain surfaces.
+- Toilet Auger: A toilet auger is a special drain auger with a long rod and short cable that will not scratch delicate porcelain surfaces.
 Do not use any other type of auger with toilets.

 - Small Drum Auger: For most routine kitchen or bathroom sink drain clogs, the best choice is the drum style auger, in which the cable is contained inside a rotating canister.
 Stick with shorter-length cables in the 15- to 25-foot range.

 - Extra-Long Drain Auger: For clogs deeply embedded down the length of your drain or sewer pipes, an extra-long auger that is 50 feet longer or more is the only way to reach the clog.

 Drain Snake Cable Doesn't Turn